Labuhan Deli

 Labuhan Deli is a district in Deli Serdang Regency, North Sumatra, Indonesia.
-The district had a total population of 60,190 at the 2010 Censusf> and 72,425 at the 2020 Census; the official estimate as at mid 2024 was 69,373.
+The district had a total population of 60,190 during the 2010 Census and a total population of 72,425 during the 2020 Census; the official estimate as at mid 2025 was 71,935.

 It covers an area of 127.23 sq.km, consisting of three geographically unconnected sections.
 The desa of Helvetia and Manunggal (the latter was previously part of Helvetia desa) are suburbs lying immediately to the west of Medan city's Medan Deli District.
 Pematang Johar is a suburb lying immediately to the east of Medan city's Medan Labuhan District.

 Telaga Tujuh and Karang Gading are villages lying further to the north on an area of land between Hamparan Perak District (in Deli Serdang Regency) and Secanggang District (in Langkat Regency); while containing 67% of the district's land area, they only have 13.4% of its population.